 IT managers are no longer faced with a stark choice between 100% proprietary stacks versus 100% open source software solutions.
 Proprietary and open increasingly refer primarily to development methodologies for key software components, not parallel universes.

 On one hand, there exists a wealth of open source middleware, utilities and increasing applications with robust deployments over Windows and Solaris.
 The most obvious example is AMP [Apache, MySQL and Perl/PHP/Python].
-While most commonly deployed as LAMP (Linux plus AMP), there is a growing business for WAMP and SAMP, as evidenced in the
+While most commonly deployed as LAMP (Linux plus AMP), there is a growing business for WAMP and SAMP, as evidenced in the growth of companies like SourceLabs in Oregon.

 On the other hand, Linux and LAMP today constitute a solid and popular platform for mission-critical deployment of workloads based on mixed open and proprietary software, with examples from Oracle (Unbreakable Linux), Cadence, Adobe, Veritas and dozens of other Tier I and II ISVs [independent software vendors].